What to Do if You’ve Been Overpaid by Your Employer

 Repayment in the same financial year

-If you and your employer become aware of the overpayment within the same financial year, then you are only required to repay the net pay.
+If you and your employer become aware of the overpayment within the same financial year, then you would repay the net pay.
 The net pay is the amount that you have actually received which does not include any withheld amounts for tax.
 Additionally, the employee can decide to pay it in the same or next financial year.

 Example: Jim is an employee who was supposed to receive $200 from his employer.
 Instead, his employer paid him $1000, with $100 withheld for tax.
 This means that he only actually received $900.
 Jim only has to repay his employer $700 ($1000 minus $200 minus $100 tax = $700 repayment).